When you owe money to a debt collection agency, its employees have the right to contact you and try to recoup that debt.

 - Misrepresent the amount of the debt or legal status of the debt

 What if a debt collector won’t stop calling?

 You can get a collector to stop placing calls to you by writing a Cease and Desist letter.
 Under the Fair Debt Collection Practices Act, the collector is then barred from contacting you.
 You should send this letter by Certified Mail Return Receipt for proof that your letter was received.

 Each harassing phone call must be documented.
 Make notes that detail the abusive behavior, along with the date and time of the call, collector’s name and caller ID.

 Legal Help from an Experienced Consumer Protection Law Firm

 And at a certain point, you may need the services of an experienced consumer protection law firm to protect you from debt collection law violations.

-Flitter Milz, a consumer protection law firm based in suburban Philadelphia, Pennsylvania, has been recognized for representing consumers nationwide, in cases for individuals and in class action lawsuits, who have become victim of debt collection law violations and a collector’s abusive practices.
+Flitter Milz, a nationally recognized consumer protection law firm based in suburban Philadelphia, Pennsylvania, represents consumers nationwide, in cases for individuals and in class action lawsuits, who have become victim of debt collection law violations and a collector’s abusive practices.
 Learn more about how we can protect you against abusive collectors who violate debt collection laws in Pennsylvania.

 Contact us for a free consultation to discuss calls and letters that have been sent to you from collection agencies or law firm collectors.